EmApex/Jabooty-Brawl/README.md

 # Setup
 Add "-condebug -conclearlog" to your launch options.
 Then launch the game once to create the console log

-Copy config_default.py to config.py (you will have to create this file in the same directory as config_default.py) and fill out your Steam name (or another player's name!) and console.log path (console.log will be in the base Jabroni Brawl install folder)
+Rename config_default.py to config.py and fill out your Steam name (or another player's name!) and console.log path (console.log will be in the base Jabroni Brawl install folder)

 Only run after launching Jabroni Brawl, as large pre-existing logs can cause the program to get stuck on max intensity.
 Starting with a clean log avoids these problems